jarcities/CodeJeNN/src/README.md

 MAY RESULT IN CIVIL PENALTIES AND/OR CRIMINAL PENALTIES UNDER 18 U.S.C. § 641.
 -->

-## Directory Contents (1)
+## DIRECTORY CONTENTS
-  * `codegen/` ⮕ directory that holds all methods/function to extract, load, and code generate any model in a directory where your neural nets are stored.
+  * `api-core/` ⮕ Directory that holds all methods/function to extract, load, and code generate any model in a directory where your neural nets are stored.

-  * `generate.sh` ⮕ Bash script you can use if you wish to generate c++ files, or include the contents in your own bash script or makefile.
+  * `bin/` ⮕ Default directory where genereated header files are created (you can link another directory if you want).

   * `dump_model/` ⮕ Default dump directory that you can dump any trained model and link during the code generation process (you can link another directory if you want).

-  * `bin/` ⮕ Default directory where genereated header files are created (you can link another directory if you want).

-  * `testing/` ⮕ directory to compare and contrast header file to keras' output per layer.

-## Code Generation Steps (2)
+  * `generate.sh & clean.sh` ⮕ Default bash scripts used to generate and/or clean c++ files.

+## CODE GENERATION STEPS
-1. First create trained neural nets using tensorflow keras and save in the supported file extensions.
+1. First create a trained neural nets using tensorflow keras and save in the supported file extensions `.h5` or `.keras`.

-    * If necessary, save normalization/standardization parameters in a **.dat**, a **.csv**, or a **.txt** file format.
+    * If necessary, save normalization/standardization parameters in a `.npy` file (example in `dump_model/`).

-1. Put all models wanting to be code generated in the **dump_model/** directory, or whatever directory you wish to link.
+1. Put all models wanting to be code generated in the `dump_model/` directory, or whatever directory you wish to link.

-1. Link necessary directories or change the bash script **(generate.sh)** dependicies as stated below.
+1. Link necessary flags or change the bash script `generate.sh` as stated below:

     1. `--input` ⮕ path to directory that holds any and all trained models to be code generated, or use **dump_model/**.